Cyanoacrylate

-Cyanoacrylates are a family of strong fast-acting adhesives with industrial, medical, and household uses.
-They are derived from ethyl cyanoacrylate and related esters.
+Cyanoacrylates are a family of strong fast-acting adhesives with industrial, medical, and household uses that are derived from ethyl cyanoacrylate and related esters.
 The cyanoacrylate group in the monomer rapidly polymerizes in the presence of water to form long, strong chains.

-Specific cyanoacrylates include methyl 2-cyanoacrylate (MCA), ethyl 2-cyanoacrylate (ECA, commonly sold under trade names such as "Super Glue" and "Krazy Glue", or Toagosei), n-butyl cyanoacrylate (n-BCA), octyl cyanoacrylate, and 2-octyl cyanoacrylate (used in medical, veterinary and first aid applications).
-Cyanoacrylate adhesives are sometimes known generically as instant glues, power glues or superglues.
+Specific cyanoacrylates include methyl 2-cyanoacrylate (MCA), ethyl 2-cyanoacrylate (ECA, commonly sold under trade names such as "Super Glue" and "Krazy Glue"), n-butyl cyanoacrylate (n-BCA), octyl cyanoacrylate, and 2-octyl cyanoacrylate (used in medical, veterinary and first aid applications).
+Cyanoacrylate adhesives are sometimes known generically as instant glue, power glue, or super glue.
 The abbreviation "CA" is commonly used for industrial grade cyanoacrylate.

 Development

 The original patent for cyanoacrylate was filed in 1947 by the B.F.
 Goodrich Company as an outgrowth of a search for materials suitable for clear plastic gun sights for the war effort.
 In 1942, a team of scientists headed by Harry Coover Jr. stumbled upon a formulation that stuck to everything with which it came in contact.
-The team quickly rejected the substance for the wartime application, but in 1951, while working as researchers for Eastman Kodak, Coover and a colleague, Fred Joyner, rediscovered cyanoacrylates.
-The two realized the true commercial potential, and a form of the adhesive was first sold in 1958 under the title "Eastman #910" (later "Eastman 910").
+The team quickly rejected the substance for the wartime application, but in 1951, while working as researchers for Eastman Kodak, Coover and a colleague, Fred Joyner, rediscovered cyanoacrylates, then applied for a patent in 1954 which was issued in 1956.
+The two had realized its true commercial potential, and a form of the adhesive was first sold in 1958 under the name "Eastman #910" (later "Eastman 910").

 During the 1960s, Eastman Kodak sold cyanoacrylate to Loctite, which in turn repackaged and distributed it under a different brand name "Loctite Quick Set 404".
 In 1971, Loctite developed its own manufacturing technology and introduced its own line of cyanoacrylate, called "Super Bonder".
 Loctite quickly gained market share, and by the late 1970s it was believed to have exceeded Eastman Kodak's share in the North American industrial cyanoacrylate market.
 National Starch and Chemical Company purchased Eastman Kodak's cyanoacrylate business and combined it with several acquisitions made throughout the 1970s forming Permabond.
 Other manufacturers of cyanoacrylate include LePage (a Canadian company acquired by Henkel in 1996), the Permabond Division of National Starch and Chemical, which was a subsidiary of Unilever.
 Together, Loctite, Eastman, and Permabond accounted for approximately 75% of the industrial cyanoacrylate market.
 As of 2019 Permabond continued to manufacture the original 910 formula.